-For more than three decadesSince it was established NAEP has provided data disaggregated by race/ethnicity, gender, school type (e.g., public/private), and community type (e.g., urban/rural).
-The No Child Left BehindCurrent law calls for disaggregation by major subgroups (when feasible) of race, ethnicity, and gender, and also by socio-economic status, disability, and limited English proficiency.
+Since it was established, NAEP has provided data disaggregated by race/ethnicity, gender, school type (e.g., public/private), and community type (e.g., urban/rural).
+The Current law calls for disaggregation by major subgroups (when feasible) of race, ethnicity, and gender, and also socioeconomic status, disability, and limited English proficiency.

-Because of the large size of the recently combined national and state NAEP samples, NAEP reports should beare able to provide information disaggregated at a much greater level of detail than was possible in the program's first decades.
-Pooling the data from all states, which now are required to provide NAEP samples in fourth and eighth grade reading and mathematics will produce a much enlarged national sample that will sharply reduce the number of empty cells in any cross-tabulations.
-Such disaggregation might adds to the richness of NAEP reporting even with for only a limited set of non-cognitive questions.
+Because of the large size of the combined national and state NAEP samples, NAEP reports should are able to provide information disaggregated at a much greater level of detail than was possible in the program's first decades.
+Such disaggregation adds to the richness of NAEP reporting even for only a limited set of noncognitive questions.
 Disaggregation is also very important for reporting on the distribution of student characteristics within the different achievement levels, as described above.